-Divorce Thai law provides for two types of divorce.
-The first is an uncontested, or administrative, divorce that is generally easier and quicker to obtain than the second type, which is a contested divorce.
-An uncontested divorce is generally preferred because the process is simpler and less expensive.
+Juslaws & Consults wants you to be aware that in Thailand the law provides for two types of divorce, uncontested also know as administrative and it is generally easier and quicker to obtain than the second type, which is a contested divorce.
+Uncontested is generally preferred because the process is simpler and less expensive.
 The parties are not required to state a reason for ending their marriage, as their mutual consent is sufficient.
 A contested divorce is handled in court.
 Based on grounds provided in Thai law, one party seeks to dissolve the marriage.
-Generally, a contested divorce is sought if there is a child custody or property dispute.
+Generally, couples seek this form if there is child custody or a property dispute.